semlix/semlix/docs/source/recipes.rst

     title_field = fields.TEXT(analyzer=analyzer, phrase=False)
     schema = fields.Schema(title=title_field)

-See the documentation for the :class:`~whoosh.analysis.NgramWordAnalyzer` class for information on the available options.
+See the documentation for the :class:`~semlix.analysis.NgramWordAnalyzer` class for information on the available options.